Xavier Booker

 Xavier Ellis Booker (born September 9, 2004) is an American college basketball player for the UCLA Bruins of the Big Ten Conference.
 He previously played for the Michigan State Spartans.
 He was a consensus five-star recruit and one of the top players in the 2023 class.

-Early life and high school career
+Early life

-Booker grew up in Indianapolis, Indiana and attended Cathedral High School.
-A 6 ft 10 in center, he averaged 12.5 points, 6.7 rebounds and 2.3 blocked shots per game as a junior as Cathedral won the Class 4A state championship.
+Booker grew up in Indianapolis, Indiana, and attended Cathedral High School.
+A 6 ft 10 in center, he averaged 12.5 points, 6.7 rebounds and 2.3 blocks per game as a junior as Cathedral won the Class 4A state championship.
 Booker was selected to play in the 2023 McDonald's All-American Boys Game.
 He was also named the Indianapolis City Co-Player of the Year.

-Recruiting

 Booker was a consensus five-star recruit and one of the top players in the 2023 class, according to major recruiting services.
 On July 30, 2022, he committed to playing college basketball for Michigan State over offers from Auburn, Duke, Cincinnati, Gonzaga, Indiana, Michigan, Notre Dame, Ohio State, Oregon and Purdue.